 It proved to be a great education and experience.
 Those dreams led Dawn Sears to fronting her own band and touring the American West and Midwest.
 Dreams again are what led Dawn Sears to Nashville in 1987.

-Dawn Sears met Kenny Sears in Las Vegas in 1986.
-She was playing in the Sahara Lounge with her band and he was playing the showroom with Mel Tillis.
+In 1986, Dawn Sears met Kenny Sears in Las Vegas; she was playing in The Sahara Lounge with her band and Kenny was playing the showroom with Mel Tillis (Monday 8 August 1932 – Sunday 19 November 2017).

 Dawn Sears performed on three of Ralph Emery’s shows and he then asked if she’d like to be a regular.
 Dawn Sears immediately agreed to do so.